 - (i) Permit applications shall be prepared in accordance with this Ordinance.
 Additional guidance in preparing the application may found in the current LCRA Technical Manual posted on www.lcra.org. - (ii) Permit Applications must include: - (1) An application form prescribed by LCRA. - (2) Required fees. - (3) A description of the Project, including: - a.
 The purpose of the proposed Dredge and Fill activity. - b.
 The anticipated duration of the proposed Dredge and Fill activity. - c.
 A detailed map of the Project Limits that specifically identifies: - 1.
 The boundaries of the Project Limits. - 2.
-Each parcel of land within the Project Limits, including the identity of the landowner. - 3.
-The location of any Utility infrastructure, public water system intakes, or other Critical Infrastructure located within the Project Limits or within 1,000 feet of the Project Limits. - 4.
+Each parcel of land within the Project Limits, including the identity of the landowner. - The location of any Utility infrastructure, public water system intakes, or other Critical Infrastructure located within the Project Limits or within 1,000 feet of the Project Limits. - 4.
 The location of any proposed facilities that will be constructed (i.e., retaining walls, boat slips, etc.). - 5.
-The specific areas that will be Dredged or Filled.
+The specific areas that will be Dredged or Filled. - 6.
+Tier III applications, the boundaries of the zone or zones designated by the General Manager pursuant to Section 5.3(b) relative to the boundaries of the Project Limits. - d.
+An estimate of surface area within the Project Limits and the linear feet of shoreline included within the Project Limits.

-- d.
-An estimate of surface area within the Project Limits and the linear feet of shoreline included within the Project Limits. - e.
+- e.
 A description of the type and quantity (in cubic yards) of Dredged Material or Fill to be removed from or added to the Project Limits. - f.
-The results of any sediment screening that has been performed consistent with Section 5.3(q)(i). - g.
-Specifications, drawings or detailed descriptions of the means and methods, including Best Management Practices, that will be used to conduct the proposed Dredge and Fill activity in compliance with the required Standards. - (4) A list of all other required permits, authorizations or approvals required for the Project, including copies of any final permits, authorizations or approvals, and a summary of the status and anticipated date of any required permit, authorization, or approval that has not yet been secured. - (5) A list identifying all Landowners located within the Project Limits or within 5004,000 feet of the Project Limits and any written waivers or agreements between the Applicant and such Landowners. - (6) A list identifying all Utility infrastructure, public water system intakes, or other critical infrastructure located within the Project Limits or within 1,000 feet of the Project Limits and any written waivers or agreements between the Applicant and the owner(s) of such infrastructure or intakes. - (7) Any Required Environmental or Safety Plan. - (8) A cost estimate for installation and maintenance of turbidity controls, Shoreline Stabilization, and remediation or restoration required by the Ordinance.
+The results of any sediment screening that has been performed consistent with Section 5.3(h)(i). - g.
+Specifications, drawings or detailed descriptions of the means and methods, including Best Management Practices, that will be used to conduct the proposed Dredge and Fill activity in compliance with the required Standards. - (4) A list of all other required permits, authorizations or approvals required for the Project, including copies of any final permits, authorizations or approvals, and a summary of the status and anticipated date of any required permit, authorization, or approval that has not yet been secured. - (5) A list identifying all Landowners located within the Project Limits or within 500 feet of the Project Limits and any written waivers or agreements between the Applicant and such Landowners. - (6) A list identifying all Utility infrastructure, public water system intakes, or other critical infrastructure located within the Project Limits or within 1,000 feet of the Project Limits and any written waivers or agreements between the Applicant and the owner(s) of such infrastructure or intakes. - (7) Any Required Environmental or Safety Plan. - (8) A cost estimate for installation and maintenance of turbidity controls, Shoreline Stabilization, and remediation or restoration required by the Ordinance.